SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

 For example, std:\:shared_timed_mutex is a basic locking mechanism to prevent multiple threads fighting over access to the same block of memory.
 It is available on Windows XP and above.
-However, in later versions of VS 2019 and in all versions of VS 2022, std::shared_timed_mutex was changed to use an OS feature called [SRW locks], to provide the mutex feature.
+However, in later versions of VS 2019 and in all versions of VS 2022, std::shared_timed_mutex was changed to use an OS feature called [SRW locks] to provide the mutex feature.
 SRW locks are only available in **Vista** and above.
 So although std::shared_timed_mutex is available while using the XP toolset, using it will produce an application (or in this case, Fusion extension) that won't load.